Why are Old Growth Forests Important?

 Why old-growth forests are important

 Forests with old-growth trees are rich in biodiversity and are a habitat for a myriad of species.
 They provide nutrients to the soil and surrounding life as they decompose.
-Old-growth trees have tough, thick bark and extensive root systems, which help prevent erosion, landslides, flooding, and slow the spread of forest fires.
+Old-growth trees have tough, thick bark and extensive root systems, which help prevent erosion, landslides, and flooding, and slow the spread of forest fires.

 Not only are forests incredible at protecting the surrounding lands, but they are an integral part of the water cycle.
 Trees absorb moisture in the ground and release it through the act of transpiration, which affects rainfall and temperature.
 The water vapour released in transpiration forms clouds, and these attract clouds further up in the atmosphere, combining to bring rainfall back down to the land.
 Trees also aid in guiding rainwater into rivers and streams through their connection to runoff and groundwater flow.
 They also slow rainfall with their foliage and layers of fallen leaves and organic materials, thereby sheltering the soil.

 Carbon sequestration is one of the most critical reasons to keep old-growth forests intact.
-The trees absorb carbon and store it in their trunks, branches, leaves, roots, and in the soil.
+The trees absorb carbon and store it in their trunks, branches, leaves, roots, and in soil.
 The larger the tree, the more carbon it can store.
 When they are logged, the stored carbon is released.
 When we’re currently experiencing the effects of excess carbon, it does not make sense to actively release more carbon into the atmosphere.

 Old-growth forests are not a renewable resource, as they take so long to develop.
 Due to the short rotation ages and forestry management regimes practiced in British Columbia, they will never become old-growth again: some of the trees are 1000+ years in age, and the forests are logged every 30-80 years.

 The destruction of old-growth forests is causing irreparable harm.
 It is time to stop putting resource extraction and economic growth above people and the planet.
 We need to treat nature with more reverence and form a relationship of reciprocity.
 To quote the environmental activist and natural historian David Attenborough: “The fact is that no species has ever had such wholesale control over everything on earth, living or dead, as we now have.
 That lays upon us, whether we like it or not, an awesome responsibility.
-In our hands now lies not only our own future, but that of all other living creatures with whom we share the earth.”
+In our hands now lies not only our future, but that of all other living creatures with whom we share the earth.”
 It is our moment to stand up for the natural world, to which we are inextricably linked.